thriveweb/great-start-elc/content/defaultPages/learning-educational-programs-curriculum.md

       them the head start for their primary schooling.
     title: Kindergarten Education and Care
 infoSection:
+  description: |-
+    ### Our Curriculum Inclusions

-  description: These are just some of the educational programs included in our curriculum.
+    These are just some of the educational programs included in our curriculum.
   infoListing:
     - content: >-
         Our School Readiness Program commences when your child enrols,